Fannie Mae: the implied story, Part 1

 2. Gaming the bonus formula.
 Management selected a bonus metric, Earnings Per Share, that could be gamed (manipulated for favorable effect) and was gamed.

-Under the Fannie Mae executive compensation program, senior management reaped financial rewards when the
+Under the Fannie Mae executive compensation program, senior management reaped financial rewards when the Enterprise met earnings per share (EPS) growth targets established, measured, and set by senior management itself.
+Page 55.

 While companies typically link the compensation of their executives to firm performance, relying heavily on one accounting-based measure such as earnings per share is problematic.
 Academic literature and practical experience suggests that when such a linkage exists executives can and do act aggressively to maximize their compensation by making accounting adjustments.
 Page 5.